dk14/crypto/chats/btc-audit/drama-context.md

 Drama corporate:

 - No security organisations can be trusted anymore - THEY RECEIVED REPORTS AND MUTED IT to avoid paanic!
 But the problem keeps getting worse.
 They cannot revoke DUNs etc. Cannot revoke devices.
 Cannot upgrade exchanges - there are no devices in existence to upgrade to.
 Cannot censor AI.
-But "teens" keep progressing - if public known earlier, you would be building a solution already!!!
+But "teens" keep progressing - if public known earlier, public would be building a solution already!!!
 - but no, "we automated software engineers", and send lots to war already, or to stay with their mamas, or gave them loans and handouts, lol.
 - They put everyone (incl themselves) at apocallyptic risk, every wallet, every bank account, everything you got.
+- And the time already lost - it's been over a year.
+And no one going to compensate you, unless you stop trusting ORGs.